JuliaPackaging/RelocatableFolders.jl/README.md

 instead.

 Building new paths from, for example, `ASSETS` in the above example will return a `String` containing the resolved path rather than a `Folder` object.
-Do this at the module-level will result in hardcoded paths that will run into relocatability issues as discussed above.
+Doing this at the module-level will result in hardcoded paths that will run into relocatability issues as discussed above.
 Always create a new `@folder_str` for each resource you wish to reference rather than building them in parts.